jito-foundation/ncn-template/simulation-test-detailed-guide.md

 3. Creating verifiable and immutable records of consensus decisions on the blockchain.
 4. Establishing a solid foundation for network governance and parameter setting.

-## NCN Components
+### NCN components

 To run an NCN, you need one or more of each of the following three components, which interact with each other: Vaults, Operators, and the NCN Program itself.

-### 1. Vaults
+#### 1. Vaults
 Vaults are accounts that hold tokens and delegate them to operators.
 They play a crucial role in the NCN by:

 1. Holding the tokens used for staking.
 2. Delegating stake (voting power) to chosen operators.
 3. Enabling stake-weighted participation in the network's governance.

-### 2. Operators
+#### 2. Operators
 Operators are accounts that receive delegated stake from vaults and actively participate in the voting process.
 Their key functions are:

 1. Receiving stake delegations from one or more vaults.
 2. Casting votes on behalf of the delegated stake during consensus rounds.
 3. Forming the network of active participants who drive the consensus process.

-### 3. NCN Program
+#### 3. NCN program
 The NCN Program is the core on-chain component of the system.
 It's the smart contract that NCN developers build and deploy.
-This tutorial focuses on testing this program.
 Its main responsibilities are:

 1. Storing the global configuration parameters for the NCN instance.
 2. Maintaining the registry of participating vaults and supported token types.
 3. Managing the state for each voting epoch (consensus cycle).

-## Current NCN Example
+## Get to know the NCN program template
-In this tutorial, we will focus on building a simulation test for a pre-built NCN program.
-Creating a complete NCN program from scratch is will take too much time, especially considering edge cases and security.
-Therefore, we provide the NCN program code and concentrate this guide on writing the simulation test.

-By following the simulation test setup (code also provided), you will gain hands-on experience with the entire NCN lifecycle: initializing vaults and operators using Jito's restaking and vault programs, configuring the NCN program, and executing the full voting process.

-### Program Overview
-The example NCN Program facilitates consensus on a simple "weather status" using a stake-weighted voting mechanism.
-It operates in distinct time periods called epochs.
+Our example NCN Program facilitates consensus on a simple "weather status" using a stake-weighted voting mechanism.
+It operates in distinct time periods called epochs (your NCN's epochs do not have to be equivalent to a Solana epoch).
 The program uses a weight-based system to determine the influence (voting power) of different operators.
 Consensus is achieved when votes representing at least 66% of the total participating stake weight agree on the same outcome (ballot).

-### Key Components
+### Key components

 The program uses several types of accounts: